ccpagroup/sgme-hcc/README.md

    $ rm md5sum.txt
    ```

-   Set the location of the STx profiles by updating the configuration file,
+   Set the location of the downloaded STx profiles in the configuration file,
    `conf/study_conf.R`, using a text editor.

    ```R